wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 {{< admonition note >}}
 Before I get cancelled: please, I hold no prejudice towards farmers.
 I don't mean to say they're ignorant or misinformed.
-My point is that the knowledge related to aircrafts is specific so anyone outside that field will most certainly have no more knowledge than any other casual passer-by.
+My point is that the knowledge related to aircraft is specific so anyone outside that field will most certainly have no more knowledge than any other casual passer-by.
 Unless they're enthusiasts about the topic.
 {{< /admonition >}}